 There are werewolves at night-time.
 What are werewolves?
 People.
 You're on an island with few people to help you, and you're really killing them.

-The Clentaminator can be this, just think about it, you're a creature living in the Crimson/Corruption biome, then some random adventurer just destroys your home, turning the grass blue, the stone white, and then you see all the people you used to know being slaughtered in front of you...
+The Clentaminator can be this.
+Think about it, you're a creature living in the Crimson/Corruption biome, then some random adventurer starts destroying your home, turning the grass blue, the stone white, and then you see all the people you used to know being slaughtered in front of you...

 If one looks closely, the Crimson background features what appears to be mountain sized bones, such as a skull and a ribcage.◊ That and the addition of ichor, seems to be evidence as to how the Crimson came to be.